April 1, 2008

 Chef Alice Waters on Her Restaurant, Chez Panisse

-Just as the restaurant connects to local suppliers, the Chez Panisse kitchen reaches out to diners, offering an understanding of what goes into a meal.
+Just as the restaurant is connected to a community of local suppliers, the Chez Panisse kitchen reaches out to diners, offering a better understanding of what goes into a meal.

 Restaurant: Chez Panisse